Skip to main content

 Add Privileged Users

-You can add new privileged users (analysts), assign roles and permissions, assign categories, and create a privileged user as a member.
+You can add new privileged users (analysts), assign roles and permissions, and assign categories.
+Additionally, you can also create a privileged user as a member.

 Just-In-Time User Provisioning

-Analysts can automatically onboard the Analyst Portal using Just-In-Time (JIT) user provisioning, without the need to manually create user accounts.
-Analysts can configure Single Sign-On (SSO) through the Security Assertion Markup Language (SAML), which automatically creates and authenticates users into the Analyst Portal.
-To configure SAML, see Configure SAML 2.0 as the Authentication Method.
+Analysts can onboard the Analyst Portal automatically through Just-In-Time (JIT) user provisioning, which eliminates the manual creation of user accounts.
+To automate authentication of users, analysts can configure single-sign-on (SSO) configuration using Security Assertion Markup Language (SAML).
+This process streamlines access by automatically creating and authenticating users into the Analyst Portal.
+To configure SAML, see Manage Analyst Portal Authentication.

 Before you Start

-You must have the View, Create and Update permissions to the Privileged User module.
+Ensure that you have the View, Create, and Update permissions to the Privileged User module.

 Steps